JayPatelSQA/JayPatelSQA/README.md

 ### Automation Frameworks & Tools
 - **Playwright** – Extensive experience using Playwright for test automation, including building comprehensive end-to-end testing for web applications.
-- **Selenium WebDriver** – Skilled in creating and executing automation scripts, with experience in data-driven frameworks and regression testing.
+- **Selenium WebDriver** – Skilled in creating and executing automation scripts, with experience in data-driven, page object model frameworks and regression testing.
 - **Rest Assured** – Proficient in API testing with Rest Assured, covering diverse cases such as response validation, error handling, and integration testing.

 ### CI/CD and DevOps
-- **Azure DevOps, Jenkins, Docker** – Experience setting up CI/CD pipelines, facilitating smooth and frequent releases, and integrating automated testing into deployment workflows.
+- **Azure DevOps, AWS, Jenkins, Docker** – Experience setting up CI/CD pipelines, facilitating smooth and frequent releases, and integrating automated testing into deployment workflows.

 ### Testing Tools and Platforms
 - **Saucelabs, BrowserStack** – Used for cross-browser and cross-platform testing, ensuring applications perform optimally on all targeted devices.